thomasdavies: @Foolproof_UX What do you suggest students do to improve their chances at getting UX jobs?!

 This question was posed to us on Twitter by Thomas Davies and we thought it was worthy of a longer reply.
 These are our top tips for improving your chances of getting a UX job.

-- I would definitely recommend the Master’s degree in Human-Computer Interaction from University College London.
-I did this course, it’s a wonderful experience and a great way to learn and practice user-centred design.
-Also, participate in UPA events and the career events they run each year.
-Mara
+- University College London runs a Master’s degree in Human-Computer Interaction.
+It’s a great way to learn and practice user-centred design.
+Also, participate in UXPA events and the career events they run each year.

 - Try and organise a week of work experience – offer yourself for free.
 That way you get to check out the company (far better than just a 1 hour interview), the company has nothing to lose (it won’t cost them anything) so are more likely to take you on.

 - Demonstrate knowledge.
 There’s a host of really good bloggers out there writing about the ins and outs of UX.
 Sign up to some blogs and get reading.
 Here’s a reading list to get you started (uxbooth.com, whitneyhess.com/blog, johnnyholland.org) If you do get an interview make sure you’ve researched the company you are applying to.
 Visit their website, find out about what they do, what they have done and, if they have a careers section, what they expect from applicants.

 - Think about things from a business point of view.
 Why do companies invest time and energy in user experience?
 How does it make them more profitable and famous?
 It’s always good to have some examples of companies who are using user experience as a way of getting competitive advantage and standing out in their marketplace.